shanglanxin/luci-app-homebridge/README.md

   1. If you used for x86_64 platform, download the ipk and install with:
   >opkg install xxx.ipk

-    If you used other platform, you may need to download the package and try to compile by yourself.
+    If you used other platform, you have a try first, if failed, please let me know, or you may need to download the package and try to compile by yourself.
   2. click `Install` Button to check the environment, like node, node-gyp and npm.
   3. If all success, you can continue to configuration step.